ellvtr/eth1/README.md

 ```

 ## Quick start
-Run the local test node in the terminal:
+Run the local test node in a terminal:
 ```bash
 testrpc
 ```